The History and Risks of Reinforcement Learning and Human Feedback: Related Works

 Recently, developments in RLHF have been centered around its use with LLMs.
 This branch of study originated with work exploring how technical value alignment may scale with learned reward models ~\citep{leike2018scalable}.
 Quoting \citet{leike2018scalable}: \begin{quote} We claim that the approach described is agnostic to the ethical paradigm, the user’s preferences, and the legal or social framework, provided we can supply enough feedback (though the preference payload might influence the amount of feedback required). \end{quote} The organization that builds \textit{applications} where RLHF is used bears the burden of specifying the ethics they used and answering questions about whose preferences are included and how they're weighed~\citep{prasad2018social,baum2020social}.

 The development of these methods has accelerated markedly, with many variations on the methodology for integrating feedback into language models~\citep{fernandes2023bridging}.
 Initial work on RLHF for LLMs utilized user choices from a batch of 4 completions~\citep{ziegler2019fine} to train a reward model across general LLM benchmarks.
 When comparing recent RLHF work to~\citet{ziegler2019fine}, group preferences were changed to pairwise preferences, and rather than general benchmarks the reward model was focused on the task of summarization~\citep{stiennon2020learning,wu2021recursively}.
 Next emerged general question-answering models~\citep{ouyang2022training} and web crawling agents~\citep{nakano2021webgpt}, primarily from scaling the initial model and human datasets.
-Now, RLHF is used to train general chat models across a variety of tasks~\citep{bai2022training, ChatGPT, touvron2023llama} and for specific objectives such as harm reduction~\citep{glaese2022improving} or information accuracy~\citep{menick2022teaching}.
+Now, RLHF is used to train general chat models across a variety of tasks~\citep{bai2022training, ChatGPT, touvron2023llama} and for specific objectives such as harm reduction~\citep{glaese2022improving} or information accuracy~\citep{menick2022teaching}, but methods for collecting the feedback data (from both humans and LLMs) are still burdened by disagreement and other technical challenges~\citep{bansal2023peering}.